Chart Color Schemes

 AreaSearch assessment of residential development activity positions Tully among the top 25% of areas assessed nationwide

-Compared to the Rest of Qld, Tully has seen a 62.0% increase in new home approvals per capita, offering greater choice for buyers.
-Recent construction in Tully comprises predominantly detached dwellings at 97.0%, with townhouses or apartments making up the remaining 3.0%.
-This preserves the area's low density nature and attracts space-seeking buyers.
-With around 154 people moving into the area for each dwelling approval, Tully exhibits characteristics of a growth area.
-According to AreaSearch's latest quarterly estimate, Tully is projected to gain 1,086 residents by 2041.
-Given current construction levels, housing supply should adequately meet demand, creating favorable conditions for buyers and potentially enabling population growth that exceeds current forecasts.
+With around 154 people per dwelling approval, Tully exhibits characteristics of a growth area.
+According to AreaSearch's latest quarterly estimate, Tully is projected to gain approximately 1,086 residents by 2041.
+Current construction levels should meet housing demand adequately, creating favorable conditions for buyers and potentially enabling population growth that exceeds current forecasts.

 Frequently Asked Questions - Development